-If your infection is more advanced or doesn't respond to treatment with eardrops, your doctor may prescribe oral antibiotics.
+If your infection is more advanced or doesn't respond to treatment with eardrops, your doctor might prescribe oral antibiotics.

 Medications for pain

-Your doctor may recommend easing the discomfort of swimmer's ear with over-the-counter pain relievers, such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, others) or acetaminophen (Tylenol, others).
+Your doctor might recommend easing the discomfort of swimmer's ear with over-the-counter pain relievers, such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or acetaminophen (Tylenol, others).

-If your pain is severe or your swimmer's ear is at a more advanced stage, your doctor may prescribe a stronger medication for pain relief.
+If your pain is severe or your swimmer's ear is more advanced, your doctor might prescribe a stronger medication for pain relief.

 Helping your treatment work

-During treatment, the following steps will help keep your ears dry and avoid further irritation:
+During treatment, do the following to help keep your ears dry and avoid further irritation:

-- Don't wear an earplug, hearing aid or headphones before pain or discharge has stopped.
+- Don't wear an earplug, a hearing aid or earbuds before pain or discharge has stopped.

-- Avoid getting water in your ear canal when bathing.
-Use a cotton ball coated with petroleum jelly to protect your ear during a bath.
+- Avoid getting water in your ear canal when showering or bathing.
+Use a cotton ball coated with petroleum jelly to protect your ear during a shower or bath.